Mosaic Axolotls: 5 Reasons Why They Make An Excellent Pet

 How to Care for Mosaic Axolotls

-Mosaic axolotls are not difficult to care for, but there are a few things to keep in mind.
+Mosaic axolotls are not difficult to care for, but there are a few things to remember.

 • Give them a good habitat.
-A good home for a mosaic axolotl should have plenty of space for them to swim and hide and a water temperature of around 68-72 degrees Fahrenheit.
+A good home for a mosaic axolotl should have plenty of space to swim and hide and a water temperature of around 68-72 degrees Fahrenheit.

 • Keep their tank clean.
 Every week, perform a partial water change and vacuum the gravel to eliminate any leftover food or waste.